aliasrobotics/ros2_fuzzer/README.md

 The full documentation is available on [ReadTheDocs](https://ros2_fuzzer.readthedocs.com)

-This project has been funded by the [ROSIN Project](http://rosin-project.eu/) as part of the REDROS-II project.
+This project has been funded by the [ROSIN Project](http://rosin-project.eu/) as part of the REDROS2-I project.
-Contract agreement No.: 732287

 Based on the original idea and Hypothesis-ROS project by [Florian Krommer](https://github.com/fkromer/hypothesis-ros)